Modernising Legacy Dynamics CRM

 The reality many CIOs are now facing

+If your organisation is still running Dynamics CRM on-prem, you are likely living with a contradiction.
 The system is still operational and probably providing value.
-But the platform is increasingly out of alignment with Microsoft’s direction, your security posture, and your organisation’s ability to sustain it.
+But the platform is increasingly out of alignment with Microsoft’s direction, and your organisation’s ability to sustain it.

 What makes this risky is not one single failure.
 It is the accumulation of small, rational decisions that keep you moving today while quietly increasing tomorrow’s migration cost and complexity.